fresheneesz/lima/README.md

 ## High Level Design

+* **interpreter.js** - The entrypoint for the interpreter.
+Takes a string and executes it as a lima program.
+* **coreLevel1.js** - Contains the unsimplifiable set of core lima constructs.
+This includes some basic values (like `nil`, `{}`, `0`, and `""`) as well as some functions that return lima objects when given the AST node for that object.
+* **evaluate.js** - Executes the first expression within a superExpression, returning information about the resulting value and information about potential additional expressions.
+Contains the logic around evaluating operators on lima objects.
+* **utils.js** - Contains utility functions mostly around interacting with lima objects, composing lima objects, and higher-level functions for evaluating lima objects.
+* **limaParser3.js** - Contains the tokenization parser that parses a lima file into AST nodes (described below).
+During the first pass, usually this will only partially parse the file since the parser won't have scope context to figure out if variables (and other values) are macros or not.
+Parser functions can also be called with scope context at later points (from evalute.js) in order to further parse `rawExpression`s.
+* **buildAndRun.js** - Runs a set of test lima programs.
+* **testParser.js** - Runs unit tests of `limaParser3.js`.

+## Roadmap

 #### Step 1: A raw interpreter with no hoisting

 1. Parse the file into a module skeleton (containing an AST with multiple `superExpression`s and any possible macros expressed with `rawExpression`s)